-When making recommendations it can be useful to highlight to what extent they are one-way streets or easily reversible.
+When making recommendations, it can be helpful to highlight to what extent they are one-way streets or easily reversible.
 If your preferred one is of the second type, it could speak in its favour.
 Careful though, if a decision is indeed reversed later, you should have an alternative ready to go.

 2. Tactical Empathy

 “The most dangerous negotiation is the one you don’t know you’re in,” says former FBI hostage negotiator Chris Voss.
 Put bluntly, if you care about the impact of your proposals, you’re in a negotiation.
-According to Voss, whose book Never Split the Difference I’ve reviewed, Tactical Empathy is the foundation of persuasion.
+According to Voss, whose book Never Split the Difference I reviewed earlier, Tactical Empathy is the foundation of persuasion.

 The concept is all about getting you closer to your goal by seeing the world through your counterpart’s eyes and labelling or summarising their situation and emotions.
 Regardless of what you’re trying to achieve, your main aim should always be to leave the negotiation table with the relationship intact.